hitherejoe/ComposeAcademy/academy/material/ime_action.md

 ---

-The Keyboard Type is used by the TextField component to depict what is to be displayed within the software keyboard.
+The ime action is used by the TextField component to depict what action is to be displayed within the software keyboard.

 ```kotlin
 Unspecified,